neddy1298/streamlt/README.md

 0. Fix some errors and bugs
 1. Implement a video player that allows users to stream movies and TV shows.
 2. Update user details
+99. Add some features

 ### Done task

-<s>1.
-Create a login page where users can sign up or log in to their account.</s><br>
+1. Create a login page where users can sign up or log in to their account.
-<s>2.
-Create a dashboard where users can browse movies and TV shows.</s><br>
+2. Create a dashboard where users can browse movies and TV shows.
-<s>3.
-Implement a search feature that allows users to search for movies and TV shows by title, genre, or actor.</s><br>
+3. Implement a search feature that allows users to search for movies and TV shows by title, genre, or actor.
-<s>4.
-Create a details page for each movie or TV show that displays information such as the plot summary, </s>cast, and crew.<br>
+4. Create a details page for each movie or TV show that displays information such as the plot summary, cast, and crew.
-<s>5.
-Use a public movie API such as TMDB1 to get movie data such as titles, descriptions, posters, and trailers.</s><br>
+5. Use a public movie API such as TMDB1 to get movie data such as titles, descriptions, posters, and trailers.

 # streamlt